kinnison/rust-workshop/session-04.md

 define your options by means of a structure instead of open-coding them.

 I'm not going to state which approach you should use, not least because I use both in different circumstances.
-If you do choose `clap` directly then be aware there's many different ways to use it, the builder pattern shown today, but also a macro, and a YAML approach as well as the derive approach.
+If you don't like the look of `clap` there are plenty of others, but the material in the homework will assume you choose `clap`.

 ---